jdheywood/smoke-test-gets-in-your-eyes/README.md

 ### Who do I talk to? ###

-* Repo owner or admin: jdheywood@yahoo.co.uk
+* Repo owner or admin: jdheywood@gmail.com
+* Many thanks to Tony Das for his contributions :-)